RichieshDinker/Bike-Share-Analysis/README.md

 Lily Moreno (Project Manager and Director of Marketing), Cyclistic marketing analytics team, Cyclistic executive team

 ### Data Background
-The data has been made available by Motivate International Inc..The data is downloaded from this link [Cyclistic Dataset](https://divvy-tripdata.s3.amazonaws.com/index.html) for 12 month period (June 2021 - May 2022).
+The data has been made available by Motivate International Inc..The data is downloaded from this link- [Cyclistic Dataset](https://divvy-tripdata.s3.amazonaws.com/index.html) for 12 month period (June 2021 - May 2022).

 ## R Code for Data Preparation, Processing and Analysis
 ### Installing and loading packages